Skip to main content

 About Gramales-Cabeza-La Peña

 The Gramales-Cabeza-La Peña Ecological Reserve is a protected natural area located in the Sierra de los Órganos mountains of Pinar del Río province, western Cuba.
-The reserve protects a portion of the mogote karst landscape—steep-sided limestone hills rising abruptly from flat valley floors—and the associated endemic flora and fauna of this globally unique geological formation.
-Administered by CITMA (Cuba's Ministry of Science, Technology and Environment) and managed in coordination with the Viñales National Park system, the reserve safeguards one of the most biologically rich and geologically distinctive landscapes in the Caribbean.
-Restricted access focuses on scientific research and conservation monitoring.
+[1] The reserve protects a portion of the mogote karst landscape — steep-sided limestone hills rising abruptly from flat valley floors — and the associated endemic flora and fauna of this globally distinctive geological formation.
+Administered by Cuba's Ministry of Science, Technology and Environment (CITMA) under the national system of protected areas (SNAP) established by Decreto Ley 201 (December 1999), the reserve safeguards one of the most biologically rich landscapes in the Caribbean.
+[2] Restricted access focuses on scientific research and conservation monitoring.

 Wildlife Ecosystems

 The mogote landscape of Gramales-Cabeza-La Peña supports a concentrated assemblage of endemic Cuban fauna.
 The Cuban tody (Todus multicolor), Cuban trogon (Priotelus temnurus), and Cuban parakeet (Psittacara euops) are characteristic forest birds.
-The Cuban hutia (Capromys pilorides), the island's largest native land mammal, inhabits rocky mogote slopes.
-Cuban boas (Chilabothrus angulifer) and numerous endemic lizard species including Anolis carolinensis allies are abundant.
-The cave systems within the limestone formations harbor blind freshwater fish, endemic invertebrates, and populations of Cuban brown bats.
-Insectivores, including the Cuban solenodon (Solenodon cubanus), have been recorded in the adjacent karst forest.
+[1] The Cuban hutia (Capromys pilorides), the island's largest native land mammal, inhabits rocky mogote slopes.
+Cuban boas (Chilabothrus angulifer) and numerous endemic anole lizard species are abundant in the mogote forest.
+The cave systems within the limestone formations harbour blind freshwater fish, endemic invertebrates, and bat populations.
+The Cuban solenodon (Atopogale cubana) has been recorded in adjacent karst forest.
+[2]

 Flora Ecosystems